ensomnia16/CS305-23S-Assignment2/README.md

 ## Introduction

+The ability to analyze TCP traffic is a crucial skill in computer networking, as it allows us to understand how applications communicate over the network, identify performance issues and security threats, and optimize network configurations.
+The TCP stream analyzer that we will be introducing in this article is a key tool for achieving these objectives, as it will enable you to extract important information from TCP packets, such as sequence and acknowledgement numbers, payload data, and statistics.
+By the end of this assignment, you should have a solid understanding of how TCP stream analysis works.
+In this time of assigment, you should implement a TCP stream analyzer using `Python` and `Scapy`.

 ## Environment Setup

 In this assignment, you are suggested to use `Python 3.11`, as we wil test your code in this environment.
 And you should install few libraries.
 With anaconda, you can do this by this command in shell